jameBroa/auto-login-script/README.md

 If you've done the steps above once already then:
 1) Navigate to the same path
 2) Run the command 'python edLogin'
-3) The proggram should automatically log you in
+3) The program should automatically log you in

 ## Compatability
 Currently, this script only works on Windows.
 It also requires that you have a version of Chrome installed which matches with chromedriver.exe.